roli854/travelclick/docs/markdown/Models/TravelClickMessageHistory.md

 This model represents a detailed history entry of all messages exchanged with TravelClick.
 It's like a filing cabinet that keeps copies of all business correspondence for future reference.

+## Properties

+### `$timestamps`

+Indicates if the model should be timestamped
+We handle timestamps manually to match Centrium conventions

+---

 ## Methods

 ### `travelClickLog`